If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 There may also be terms and conditions you’d need to adhere to for your policy to be valid, such as wearing pads and helmets if you’re rollerblading or skateboarding.

 If you’re skiing or snowboarding, you’ll need a specialist winter sports policy.
+And you can buy golf travel cover if you’re heading for the greens.

 An annual policy for either European or worldwide destinations will usually cover your UK trips as well.
-Just make sure you check for any exclusions around UK travel.
+Just make sure to check for any exclusions around UK travel.
 For example, a policy might state that your UK trip must be for a minimum of two nights to be covered.

 If you’re taking valuable items, you can protect things like your smartphone or tablet with gadget cover.
 Or valuables may already be covered on your home contents insurance if you have personal possessions away from home cover.